treasure-data/td-react-native-sdk/docs/api.md

 ### enableAutoAppendAdvertisingIdentifier
 `TreasureData.enableAutoAppendAdvertisingIdentifier([columnName])` <br /><br />
-**Summary**: Add Advertising Id to each event record automatically.
+Add Advertising Id to each event record automatically.

 In Android, you must install Google Play Service Ads (`Gradle com.google.android.gms:play-services-ads`) as a dependency for this feature to work.  <br />

-In iOS, you must link Ad Support framework in Link Binary With Libraries build phase for this feature to work.  <br />
+In iOS, you must link the Ad Support framework in the Link Binary With Libraries build phase for this feature to work.  <br />

-User must also not turn on Limit Ad Tracking feature in their device, otherwise, Treasure Data will not attach Advertising Id to the record.
-Due to asynchronous nature of getting Advertising Id, after `enableAutoAppendAdvertisingIdentifier` method called, it may take some time for Advertising Id to be available to be added to the record.
-However, Treasure Data does cache the Advertising Id in order to add to the next event without having to wait for the fetch Advertising Id task to complete.  <br />
+Users must also not turn on the Limit Ad Tracking feature in their device or Treasure Data will not attach the Advertising Id to the record.
+Due to the asynchronous nature of getting the Advertising Id, after the enableAutoAppendAdvertisingIdentifier method is called, it may take some time for the Advertising Id to be added to the record.
+However, Treasure Data does cache the Advertising Id in order to add it to the next event without having to wait for the fetch Advertising Id task to complete.  <br />

 | Param | Type | Description |